philippbaumeister/academic-kickstart/content/authors/admin/_index.md

 +++

-Philipp Baumeister is a graduate researcher at the Technische Universität Berlin.
+Philipp Baumeister is a PhD student at the Technische Universität Berlin.